adimadmanadimadman/my_cryptocurrency_project/README.md

 USE OF PROJECT
-  The site is a cryptocurrency trading platform comparison tool that provides key information for different platforms, helping users make informed decisions.
-  So data fetches from API and we store proccessed data in database.
+  The site is a cryptocurrency trading platform comparison tool that provides key information for different platforms, helping users make informed decisions. data fetches from API and we store proccessed data in database.
 TECHNOLOGIES
   HTML
   CSS